Binogi/code-challenge-v2/README.md

 ### Restrictions and Requirements
 1. This challenge requires Docker to be installed on your system.
 The easiest way to accomplish this is to [install Docker Desktop](https://www.docker.com/).
 2. You should focus on code quality and structure.
-If possible, timely and reasonable, also add tests.
+If possible, timely, and reasonable, also add tests.
 3. Wherever possible, try to follow the [SOLID principles](https://en.wikipedia.org/wiki/SOLID).

 ### Setup